CSCI-40500-Fall-2025/ML-Challenges/ML_intro/ml_intro.md

 ---
 title: Introduction to Machine Learning and Machine Learning Systems
-author: Raffi Khatchadourian (based on many sources)
+author: Raffi Khatchadourian (based on material from Christian Kaestner and Eunsuk Kang)
 date: November 26, 2025
 ---